opencast/opencast/docs/guides/admin/docs/installation/rpm-rhel-sl-centos.md

 Some available distributions are:

- - opencastXX-allinone
+ - opencastX-allinone
- - opencastXX-admin
+ - opencastX-admin
- - opencastXX-presentation
+ - opencastX-presentation
- - opencastXX-worker
+ - opencastX-worker

-…where `XX` stands for a specific Opencast version.
+…where `X` stands for a specific Opencast version.

 Install 3rd-party-tools